 CRM Software Industry Consolidation

 Enterprise software consolidation is a constant in the fast paced and volatile software technology industry and CRM software consolidation has become routine to the point of predictability.
 Analyst firm Gartner Inc. forecasts that about one-third of the CRM software vendors will take part in merger and acquisition (M&A) activities over the near term horizon.
-Other CRM software bloggers suggest even higher numbers.
+Other suggest even higher numbers.

 However, while continued CRM industry consolidation is a certainty, the combined business results of merged software companies are not always so predictable.